(metal-rich with affinities to ordinary chondrites)

 no coordinates recorded

 Five relatively fresh fragments lacking fusion crust, with a combined weight of 765 g, were acquired by L. Labenne in 2017/2018.
 Samples were sent for analysis and classification to the Institute for Geosciences, Germany (C.A, Jansen, A.N.
 Krot), the University of Hawaii, USA (A.N.
-Krot), Senckenberg Forschungsinstitut und Naturmuseum, Germany (J. Zipfel), and the Centre for Star and Planet Formation, Denmark (M. Bizzarro, M. Schiller), and NWA 12379 was determined to be a unique ungrouped metal-rich chondrite.
+Krot), Senckenberg Research Institute and Natural History Museum, Germany (J. Zipfel), and the Centre for Star and Planet Formation, Denmark (M. Bizzarro, M. Schiller).
+After in-depth studies it was determined that NWA 12379 is a unique ungrouped metal-rich chondrite.
 A probable pairing, 280 g NWA 12273, was acquired by J. Piatek in October 2018 and classified at the University of New Mexico (C. Agee, K. Ziegler).
-Another paired mass weighing ~400 g was acquired by D. Dickens but has not yet been given a NWA series designation.
+Another probable paired mass weighing ~400 g was acquired by D. Dickens but has not yet been given a NWA series designation.
 A 32 g section of NWA 12379 was purchased from L. Labenne by a private collector and subsequently cut into smaller specimens for trade and sale.

-Jansen et al. (50th LPSC, 2019, #2741) described NWA 12379 as consisting primarily of FeNi-metal grains (~70 vol%) 601200 µm (ave. ~400 µm) in diameter, silicates (~2530 vol%) consisting of chondrules and chondrule fragments in a similar size range as the metal grains.
-Chondrules examined in NWA 12273 were found to be consistent with petrologic type 3 (Agee et al., 2019).
-Minor amounts of troilite (<5 vol%), Ti-bearing chromite (<1 vol%), chlorapatite, and merrillite are also present.
+Jansen et al. (50th LPSC #2741; Geochemistry, 2019) described NWA 12379 as consisting primarily of FeNi-metal grains (~70 vol%) 601200 µm (ave. ~370 µm) in diameter and silicates (~2530 vol%) consisting of chondrules and chondrule fragments in a similar size range as the metal grains.
+Chondrules examined in NWA 12273 were found to be consistent with petrologic type 3 by Agee et al. (2019) and 3.8 by Jansen et al., (2019).
+Minor abundances of troilite (<5 vol%), Ti-bearing chromite (<1 vol%), chlorapatite, and merrillite are also present.
 Hydrothermal alteration led to the formation of the phosphates, chromite, and tetrataenite as well as the partial replacement of low-Ca pyroxene with ferroan olivine.
+The latter ferroan olivine plots on an extension of the trend line for aqueous alteration products (fayalite and magnetite) in unequilibrated ordinary chondrites (see O-isotopic diagram below).
 No matrix component is present and no refractory phases were observed.
+A small metaltroilite impact-melted region was identified in NWA 12379 (Jansen et al., 2019).

 Although physical and textural similarities exist between NWA 12379 and the Isheyevo transitional CH/CB chondrite, several differences distinguish them from each other.
-Chondrules in NWA 12379 are mostly ferroan (type II) porphyritic (POP, PO, PP) with only rare barred, cryptocrystalline, and skeletal olivine types.
-By comparison, mostly magnesian cryptocrystalline and skeletal chondrules are present in the metal-rich lithology of Isheyevo, the latter considered to have formed as gasmelt condensates in an impact-generated plume.
-On the other hand, the metal-poor litholgy of Isheyevo contains porphyritic chondrules more similar to those in NWA 12379.
-The fayalite content in olivines in NWA 12379 (Fa18.128.5 mol%) is similar to unequilibrated ordinary chondrites, while those in the metal-rich CB and "G" chondrites have much lower Fa values (Fa1.54 and Fa0.31.3, respectively) indicating their formation under more reducing conditions (see diagram below).
+Chondrules in NWA 12379 are mostly ferroan (type II) porphyritic (POP, PO, PP) with only rare barred olivine, skeletal olivine, radial pyroxene, and cryptocrystalline (some bleached) types.
+By comparison, mostly magnesian cryptocrystalline and skeletal olivine chondrules are present in the metal-rich lithology of Isheyevo, the latter considered to have formed as gasmelt condensates in an impact-generated plume.
+On the other hand, the metal-poor lithology of Isheyevo contains porphyritic chondrules more similar to those in NWA 12379.
+The fayalite content in olivines in NWA 12379 (Fa18.128.3 mol%) is similar to unequilibrated ordinary chondrites, while those in the metal-rich CB and "G" chondrites have much lower Fa values (Fa1.54 and Fa0.31.3, respectively) indicating their formation under more reducing conditions (see diagram below).

 Fe/Mn vs. Fa for Metal-rich Chondrites